-Running Better Audits
+Better Audits

 Quick Recipe

-{ "tool": "ennodia_run", "arguments": { "prompt": "Audit these docs against the linked primary sources.
-Separate facts from judgment and recommend exact edits.", "mode": "parallel", "compare": true, "skillIds": ["source-grounded-audit"] }}Install the skill first if the harness has not seen it yet.
-See Using Agent Skills.
+{ "tool": "ennodia_run", "arguments": { "prompt": "Audit this documentation against the linked primary sources.
+Separate facts from judgment and recommend exact edits.", "mode": "parallel", "compare": true, "skillIds": ["source-grounded-audit"] }}Install the skill first if the harness does not have it.
+See Agent Skills.

 Pick the Audit Mode